-The opportunities for engagement are endless on "the Hill!"
+The opportunities for engagement are endless on The Hill!

 We want C-SC to be students' home away from home.
-Student Life Professional Staff To best support students during this transition, there are two primary areas that can help provide a variety of services:
+To best support students during this transition, Student Experience has two primary areas that can help provide a variety of services: